 Here is the graph comparison between v1 and v2

-Taken into consideration that the v1 throws farther, and has a higher output, it’s clearly the better of the 2.
-But in person, that difference may not be as apparent as it is in this graph.
-Especially if you point it at something relatively close.
+Considering that the v1 throws farther, and has a higher output, it’s clearly the better of the 2.
+But in person, that difference may not be as apparent as it is in this graph especially if you point it at something relatively close.

 LEPs are really only useful at larger distances, 200+ yards.

 Here’s a comparison with all the other smaller LEPs we reviewed.

 For the following beamshots, I used a Canon EOS 5D Mk2 and a 100mm lens. manual settings: ISO1600, .5sec , F4, 5000K

 The first tower is 450 meters / 492 yards away.

 I noticed that one of the second set of images shows that the beam isn’t in the same spot as the other.
 But at 450 meters, it’s more sensitive to point at something…